hoffa/debpack/README.md

 debpack
 ```

-# Debpackfile format
+## Debpackfile format

-- Each line consists of a source and destination path, separated by a tab character
+- Each line has a source and destination path, separated by a tab character
-- Multiple paths and wildcards are allowed in the source path
+- Wildcards are allowed in the source path
 - Lines that start with `#` are ignored
 - Empty lines are ignored